User100677/COMP2042_CW_hcyys1/README.md

 2)New Classes:
--Extracted move method from Player class and Brick class to one interface class called Move.
+-Extracted move method from "Player" class, "Brick" class and "Wall" class to one interface class called Move.
 -Added a Speed abstract class and extract "setSpeed", "setXSpeed", "setYSpeed", "reverseX", "reverseY", "getSpeedX" and "getSpeedY" methods